muggy8/improbable/have-and-havenot/FzeXuZCU.md

 I Instinctively activated 3 instances of Quicken and 3 instances of Strengthen and dashed towards Phanna's platform.

-The world around me blurred but the center of my vision stayed constant.
+The world around me blurred but the center of my vision stayed in focus.

 Phanna.